 Quantitative and qualitative customer feedback are both valuable sources of business data, and yet most qualitative data goes unused.

 Quantitative data is easier to measure because it’s represented in the form of numerical data.
-But qualitative data is descriptive – often containing ideas and opinions – and can’t be represented by numbers, percentages, or statistics.
-Instead, it needs to be analyzed and structured using advanced data analysis techniques, which we’ll explore later on in this post.
+But qualitative data is descriptive – often containing ideas and opinions – and can’t be quantified in the same way as numerical data.
+First, it needs to be analyzed and structured using advanced data analysis techniques, which we’ll explore later on in this post.

-Both quantitative and qualitative data go hand in hand when it comes to customer feedback: quantitative data provides a birds-eye view of your business, while qualitative data digs into customer comments and their personal feelings, helping you to truly understand your customers’ needs.
+Both quantitative and qualitative data are valuable sources of customer feedback: quantitative data provides a birds-eye view of your business, while qualitative data digs into customer comments and their personal feelings, helping you to truly understand your customers’ needs.

-In this post, we’ll help you understand the main differences between the two types of customer feedback, the benefits of each, and why you can no longer ignore your qualitative customer feedback.
+In this post, we’ll help you understand the main differences between the two types of customer feedback, the benefits of each one, and why you can no longer ignore your qualitative customer feedback.

 While quantitative feedback is a great starting point to gauge what’s going on in your business, it doesn’t explain the whole story.
 That’s why it’s important to back up your quantitative analysis results with qualitative feedback analysis.

-While qualitative feedback is harder to analyze than quantitative data, the rewards will far outweigh the effort it takes to gain insights from this type of data.
+While qualitative feedback is harder to analyze than quantitative data, you’ll gain detailed customer insights that will help you make key business decisions.
 And with low-code tools like MonkeyLearn making it easier than ever to analyze qualitative feedback, now is the time to stop ignoring it and start making use of it.

 It’s likely that you already have a repeatable process and tools in place for analyzing your quantitative feedback.
 But how can you extract insights from your qualitative feedback?